zriyansh/signoz.io/blog/2022-04-28-opentelemetry-vs-prometheus.md

 - OpenTelemetry provides the fundamental layer to build your observability practices, which is now critical for microservices-based architecture.
 If you use Prometheus in your observability stack, you will have to select other tools for traces and logs.

 - Prometheus provides short-term storage, and users can use solutions like Cortex or Thanos for long-term data storage.
 OpenTelemetry does not provide any storage solution.
-It provides exporters which can be configured to send data to a backend analysis tool of your choice.
+It provides exporters which can be configured to send data to a backend analysis tool of your choice. -->

+### Ease of Use

+**OpenTelemetry:**

+- Provides flexibility with less vendor lock-in and greater interoperability.
+- Offers auto-instrument frameworks and libraries, reducing the need for extensive codebase changes.
+- However, it lacks a visualization layer or backend storage.
+You need to use a backend tool like [SigNoz](https://signoz.io/) to send your OpenTelemetry data.

+**Prometheus:**

+- Comes with a basic visualization layer and an alert manager.
+- Requires effort and time to set up exporters effectively.
+- Designed for a single machine, limiting its scalability.

+### Pricing

+Both OpenTelemetry and Prometheus are open-source projects, implying that they are free to use.
+However, the costs associated with infrastructure, storage, and any additional integrations or tools should be considered.

+### Use Cases

+**OpenTelemetry:**

+- Ideal for organizations looking for a comprehensive solution for logging, metrics, and tracing.
+- Suitable for microservices architectures requiring high levels of observability.
+- Best for companies aiming to avoid vendor lock-in and seeking flexibility in choosing backend analysis tools.

+**Prometheus:**

+- Perfect for monitoring time-series data in applications and infrastructure.
+- Suitable for organizations that already have tools in place for logging and tracing and need a robust solution for metrics.
+- Best for scenarios where data reliability is prioritized over absolute accuracy.

 ## OpenTelemetry and SigNoz - the combo fit to replace Prometheus